Tron: Legacy: Themes

 Tron: Legacy is imbued with several references to religious themes, particularly those relating to Christianity and Buddhism.
 Olivia Wilde's character, Quorra, was inspired/formed by the historical Catholic figure Joan of Arc.
 Wilde sought inspiration from her six months before production of the film commenced.
 She, alongside Kosinski, collaborated with the writers on editing the characters so she would contain the characteristics of Joan of Arc.
 Wilde assessed the characteristics of the figure: "She's this unlikely warrior, very strong but compassionate, and completely led by selflessness.
 Also, she thinks she's in touch with some higher power and has one foot in another world.
 All of these were elements of Quorra."
 Since she epitomizes the concept of androgyny, producers conceived Quorra from an androgynous perspective, notably giving her a short haircut.

-In 2013, it was noted that the movie's plot appeared to be a futuristic retelling of the Greek myth of Persephone, in which a desirable yet innocent young woman who pines for human life in the warmth of the sun is rescued from the dark and chilling confines of Hades, the underworld and realm of the dead.
-In Greek narratives, Persephone is often known simply as "the Maiden" (Greek Korē, Latin Cora; cf. Quorra) and is betrayed by Zeus (cf. Zuse), who in the myth is actually her father.

 Bridges opined that Tron: Legacy was evocative of a modern myth, adding that ideas alluding to technological advancement were prevalent throughout the film.
 To Cyriaque Lamar of io9, the film's approach to technology was reminiscent of a kōan.
 "One of the things that brought me to this film," affirmed Bridges, "was the idea of helping to create a modern-day myth to help us navigate through these technological waters [...].
 I dig immediate gratification as much as anybody, but it happens so fast that if you make a decision like that, you can go far down the wrong path.
 Think about those plastic single-use water bottles.
 Where did that come from?
 Who decided that?
 You can have a couple of swigs of water [...] and those bottles don't disintegrate entirely.
 Microscopic animals eat the plastic, and the fish eat those, and we're all connected.
 It's a finite situation here."

 According to screenwriter Adam Horowitz, Kosinski stated that the film's universal theme was "finding a human connection in a digital world."
 They followed this by "approach[ing] the world from the perspective of character, using Kevin Flynn as an organizing principle, and focus on the emotional relationship from father and son and their reconciliation, which brings profound turns in their respective individual lives."